milvus-io/pymilvus/README.md

 >>> milvus.server_version()
 (Status(code=0, message='Success'), 0.3.0)  # this is example version, the real version may vary
 ```
----

-Add a new `table`
+### Add a `table`

-First set param
+1. Set parameters.
 ```python
 >>> param = {'table_name'='test01', 'dimension'=256, 'index_type'=IndexType.FLAT, 'store_raw_vector'=False}
 ```
-Then create `table`
+2. Create a `table`.
 ```python
 >>> milvus.create_table(param)
 Status(message='Table test01 created!', code=0)
 ```

-Describe the table we just created
+3. Confirm table information.
 ```python
 >>> milvus.describe_table('test01')
 (Status(code=0, message='Success!'), TableSchema(table_name='test01',dimension=256, index_type=1, store_raw_vector=False))
 ```

----

-Add vectors into table `test01`
+### Load vectors into table `test01`

-First create 20 vectors of 256-dimension.
+In case you don't have any available vectors, you can try creating 20 vectors of 256-dimension.

-- Note that `random` and `pprint` we used here is for creating fake vectors data and pretty print, you may not need them in your project
+> Note: `random` and `pprint` is used for creating fake vectors data and pretty print.
+You may not need them in your project

 ```python
 >>> import random